 How to Read Your Water Meter

-We read your water meter bi-monthly to determine your water use.
-But, you don't have to wait for us, you can easily learn to read your meter to better understand your water consumption.
+The District reads your water meter bi-monthly to determine your water use.
+But, you don't have to wait for the District, you can easily learn to read your meter to better understand your water consumption.

 Locate Your Water Meter Box